xpack/web-jekyll/README.md

 is necessary to provide an accurate timestamp.

-With `gjtorikian/jekyll-last-modified-at` not available, the only way is to manually update this variable for all pages & posts.
+With `gjtorikian/jekyll-last-modified-at` not available, the only way is to update these variable for all pages & posts either manually (tedious!) or with the `adjust-timestamps.sh` script.

 ## Timezone